micaelaneus/strength-as-ccoty/how-to-use-this-guide.md

 # WELCOME

 Welcome to our Strength year!
 We made this guide to serve your growth and well-being, as well as support your involvement in collective struggle.
-Inside, you’ll find three detailed spreads based on mythopoetic tarot with an explanation of how to blend basic astrology into your readings.
-We’ve given you several themes you might want to explore in spell work alongside one full ritual to transition from a year of The Chariot (2023) into the incoming Strength year.
-In the final sections, you’ll find some ideas on how to extend this collective work by incorporating your individual Card of the Year (COTY) and working in the open circle (more on that below).

 * explain collective card idea
 * majors as narrative arc